 In cases where the canine will not erupt spontaneously, an orthodontist and one of our doctors must work together to get the tooth into the arch.
 Each case must be evaluated on an individual basis but treatment will usually involve a combined effort between the two specialists.
 The most common scenario will call for the orthodontist to place braces on the teeth.
 A space will be opened to provide room for the impacted tooth to be moved into its proper position.
 If the baby canine has not fallen out already, it is usually left in place while the space is opened.
 Once the space is ready, the orthodontist will refer you to our office to have the baby tooth removed and the impacted canine exposed and bonded with a bracket and gold chain.

 In a simple surgical procedure performed in our office, the gum on top of the impacted tooth will be lifted up to expose the hidden tooth underneath.
 If there is a baby canine present, it will be removed.
-Once the tooth is exposed, Dr. Smith, Dr. Lustig, Dr. Banker and Dr. Neeley will attach a special bracket with a miniature gold chain attached to it.
+Once the tooth is exposed, Dr. Lustig, Dr. Banker, Dr. Neeley and Dr. Ducote will attach a special bracket with a miniature gold chain attached to it.
 The chain will be temporarily attached to the orthodontic arch wire.
 In most cases, the gum will be replaced in its original position with two or three dissolving sutures.
 Typically, only the chain remains visible as it exits through the hole in the gum left after removal of the baby tooth.

 Roughly two weeks after surgery, the patient will return to your orthodontist.
 A rubber band or spring will be attached to the chain to put a light guiding force on the impacted tooth.
 This will begin the process of moving the tooth into its proper place in the arch.
 This is a carefully controlled, slow process that may take up to a full year to complete.
 Once the tooth is moved into the arch in its final position, the gum around it will be evaluated to make sure it is sufficiently mature and healthy to last a lifetime of function (chewing) and oral hygiene.
 In some circumstances, especially those where the tooth had to be moved a long distance, there may be some minor gum surgery required to add bulk to the gum tissue over the relocated tooth so it remains healthy during normal function.
 Your orthodontist will identify the problem and refer for treatment if necessary.